nla-group/classix/README.md

 - pandas

 **If you want to compare the speed with other clustering algorithms in scikit-learn or other packages combined with Cython, please use CLASSIX of Cython installation for a fair comparison.
-To double check, if you successfully get Cython installation, please use:**
+To double check whether you successfully get Cython installation or not, please use:**

 Note: using numpy<=1.22, CLASSIX will support Cython with memoryview, it's even faster.